openstack/python-designateclient/doc/source/shell.rst

 Using the command line tool
 ---------------------------

-With enough details now in environment, you can use the designate client to create a domain & populate it with some records:
+With enough details now in the environment, you can use the designate client to create a domain and populate it with some records:

 .. code-block:: shell-session